nksegos/key_collector/README.md

 ### PARAMETERS
 - <strong> MODE </strong>: Can be "local", "remote" or "user".
 Depending on the locality of the repository to be checked or if all the repositories of a specific github user are to be checked.
 - <strong> PAYLOAD </strong>: Can be a directory path, a github url or a github username, respectively to the <strong> MODE </strong> parameter.

+## Things that can be added
+Cookie, if you think that some of this shit is unneeded just cross it off and of course if feel like something's missing, add it below.

+- Parallelism on user-based processing.
+- Multiple types of processing with one script execution through parameter file.
+- Parallelism for the idea above ^^.
+- Live printing of found keys on console
+- Grouping of keys on directories named after the repo